Queen Street

 How Life Works Here

 Queen Street is located in Exeter, Devon.
 Crime is a significant concern, with 570 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 260 violent offences were recorded (46% of total).
 This level of crime reflects a high-footfall transit area rather than a typical residential street.
 Daily amenities are excellent, with 8 facilities within walking distance, including cafe (3), pub (2), and clothes (1).
-Public transport is accessible, with rail and bus stops within reach.
-The nearest is about 47m away.
+The closest is Jar (cafe, 17m).
+Transport connections are strong, with rail and bus links nearby.
+The nearest stop (Central Station) is 47m away.
 The median property price is £600,000, with exceptional growth of 75% over five years.
 Based on 9 transactions recorded since 2014.
 The local area has a moderate population, with a high proportion of rented accommodation, with larger households suggesting families.
-There are 5 schools within 2 km, 4 rated Good or Outstanding by Ofsted.
-Primary schools are nearby, though secondary options may require travel.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
+This is not a family-friendly location.
+Despite schools being within 2 km, the high crime, noise and transit-oriented environment make it unsuitable for raising children.
 This street may particularly suit young professionals.
 Market indicators suggest an upward trend.
-Overall, this street scores 53 out of 100 for liveability, placing it in the top 1% within its district.
-Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.
+This is a transit hub, not a residential neighbourhood.
+Functionality scores 56/100 (excellent access and transport), but liveability scores only 43/100.
+The extreme footfall, crime, and urban intensity make it unsuitable for settled living.
+It may work for short-term rentals, corporate lets, or professionals who prioritise location above all else — but for most people looking for a home, this is not the right street.

 Score Breakdown